-- Eating one cup of beans or lentils each day is one of the habits of the people that live the longest.
+- Eating one cup of beans or lentils each day is one habit of people who live longest.

-- Diet is the #1 contributor to global disease burden, even beyond smoking.
+- Poor diet is the #1 contributor to global disease burden, even beyond smoking.

 - There are times it is better not to have doctors try to fix you.

 Each book will change the way you think about the world and yourself.
 The authors write with wit and lively style.
 Despite what you may think from the titles, these are fast-paced and hard to put down once you start.
 Please dedicate regular reading time on your calendar, perhaps by skipping TV for a day each week.
 It is worth it.

 The Body, A Guide for Occupants by Bill Bryson

 Bill Bryson’s thoughtful questions, clever wit and extraordinary depth of research make The Body, a must read.
 Here are a few, forever memorable discoveries:

 - If you formed all of the DNA in your body into a single strand, it would stretch ten billion miles, to beyond Pluto.

 - When did we essentially become hairless and why did we retain conspicuous hair in the few places we did?
 How does armpit hair enrich human existence?